quat1024/halogen/design/pumps.md

 Pumps consume some resource to charge them; while charged they can send aura upwards.
 The charge decreases proportional to the amount of aura sent, and maybe it decays over time a little too.
 This is where I try to mirror botania's philosophy behind generating flowers lol, they kinda occupy the same design space.

+# Pasive????

-* Can i pull off a low-powered passive pump without falling into the daybloom trap???????? idk????
+Can i pull off a low-powered passive pump without falling into the daybloom trap???????? idk????

-* growth pump.
+# Growth

 Charges when plants or trees grow in a nearby area.
+Growth happens upwards, aura goes upwards, makes sense

-* Fall damage pump lol
+# Fall damage pump lol

-	* AC had something where mobs just fall*ing* nearby would pump, but that do be kinda passive though
+AC had something where mobs just fall*ing* nearby would pump, but that's a little passive.
+I think a pump powered by things taking fall *damage* could be interesting and I like the up/down feeling where a powerful downward motion allows for the upward motion.